altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~He was holding two ice cream cones, one of which he was licking.~ ~He spoke as he approached,~
-"F::You look like shit, good thing I have ice cream" "M::Bad sleep, hardly any actually,"
+"F::You look like shit, good thing I have ice cream" "M::Bad sleep, hardly any actually."
-*She said - taking the cone.*
+*She took the cone.*
 ~It was mint-chip.~
 ~Not her favorite, by a long shot~
 `>>--ST -o --auto`
 *She took a small bite*
-~But the flavor exploded in her mouth.~
+~The flavor exploded in her mouth.~
 *She started consuming chunks of it.*
 ~She didn't realize how famished she was.~
 'And this is the best damn ice cream'